Powerful earthquake strikes off El Salvador, one dead

 Wilfredo Salgado, mayor of the city of San Miguel in El Salvador, said on his Twitter account that a man was killed when an electricity post fell on him.

-"It felt really powerful, suddenly the whole house started to move," said Xiomara Amaya, 30, who lives in Usulutan.
+"It felt really powerful, suddenly the whole house started to move," said Xiomara Amaya, 30, who lives in El Salvador's department of Usulutan.

-The quake struck 42 miles (67 km) west-southwest of Jiquilillo in Nicaragua and 174 km southeast of San Salvador, the U.S. Geological Survey said.
-It said the quake hit at a depth of about 25 miles (40 km).
+The quake struck 42 miles (67 km) west-southwest of Jiquilillo off the coast of San Salvador and Nicaragua, the U.S. Geological Survey said.
+It said the quake hit at a depth of 25 miles (40 km).

-Emergency services in Nicaragua, Honduras and Guatemala as well as in Panama said they had no early reports of damage or injuries.
-Nicaraguan presidential spokeswoman Rosario Murillo urged coastal residents to seek out higher land in case of a tsunami.
+Emergency services in neighbouring Honduras and Guatemala said they had no early reports of damage or injuries.

 The Pacific Tsunami Warning Center at one point warned of possible tsunami waves in the region but then said there was no threat.

-In 2001, two powerful earthquakes a month apart killed more than 1,150 people between them, and left hundreds of thousands homeless.

-Two years ago, a 7.3 magnitude earthquake struck in the Pacific off El Salvador, triggering a brief tsunami warning but causing no major damage or casualties.

-(Additional reporting by Gabriel Stargardter in Mexico City and Dave Graham in Guatemala City; Editing by Simon Gardner and Kieran Murray)
+(Reporting by Nelson Renteria and Gabriel Stargardter; Editing by Simon Gardner and Kieran Murray)